Mount Kinesava

 Mount Kinesava is a 7285 ft sandstone mountain summit located in Zion National Park, in Washington County of southwest Utah, United States.

 Description

 Mount Kinesava is located immediately west of Springdale, towering 3,400 ft above the town and the floor of Zion Canyon.
 Precipitation runoff from this mountain drains into tributaries of the Virgin River.
 Its nearest higher neighbor is The West Temple, 1.06 mi to the northeast.
-Other notable mountains wthin view from the summit include The Watchman 2.95 mi to the east-southeast, Bridge Mountain 3.6 mi to the east-northeast, and Mount Spry is positioned 4 mi to the northeast.
+Other notable mountains within view from the summit include The Watchman 2.95 mi to the east-southeast, Bridge Mountain 3.6 mi to the east-northeast, and Mount Spry is positioned 4 mi to the northeast.
 This feature's name was officially adopted in 1934 by the U.S. Board on Geographic Names.
 It is so named for Kinesava, the Paiute deity of trickery.

 Climate

 Spring and fall are the most favorable seasons to visit Mount Kinesava.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F, and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.